eslint/rfcs/designs/2018-processors-improvements/README.md

 ## Backwards Compatibility Analysis

 This proposal is 100% backwards compatible until we remove the old way of defining processors.
-Both named and extension-based processors can be define in the same plugin, such as:
+Both named and extension-based processors can be defined in the same plugin, such as:

 ```js
 const processor = {